AonCyberLabs/Docker-Secure-Deployment-Guidelines/README.md

 <body>

 <p align="justify">
-Within today’s growing cloud-based IT market, there is a strong demand for virtualization technologies.
-Unfortunately most virtualization solutions are not flexible enough to meet developer requirements and the overhead implied by the use of full virtualisation solutions becomes a burden on the scalability of the infrastructure.
+Within today’s growing cloud-based IT market, there is a strong demand for virtualisation technologies.
+Unfortunately most virtualisation solutions are not flexible enough to meet developer requirements and the overhead implied by the use of full virtualisation solutions becomes a burden on the scalability of the infrastructure.
 <br><br>
-Docker reduces that overhead by allowing developers and system administrator to seamlessly deploy containers for applications and services required for the business operation.
-However, because Docker leverages the same kernel as the host system to reduce the need for resources, containers can be exposed to a great security risk if not adequately configured.
+Docker reduces that overhead by allowing developers and system administrators to seamlessly deploy containers for applications and services required for business operations.
+However, because Docker leverages the same kernel as the host system to reduce the need for resources, containers can be exposed to significant security risks if not adequately configured.
 <br><br>
 The following itemised list suggests hardening actions that can be undertaken to improve the security posture of the containers within their respective environment.
-It should be noted that proposed solutions only apply to deployment of Linux Docker containers on Linux-based hosts, using Docker most recent release at the time of this writing (1.4.0, commit <code>4595d4f</code>, dating 11/12/14).
+It should be noted that proposed solutions only apply to deployment of Linux Docker containers on Linux-based hosts, using the most recent release of Docker at the time of this writing (1.4.0, commit <code>4595d4f</code>, dating 11/12/14).
 <br><br>
 Part of the content below is based on publications from Jérôme Petazzoni<sup> [1]</sup> and Daniel J Walsh<sup> [2]</sup>.
 This document aims at adding on to their recommendations and how they can specifically be implemented within Docker.
 <br><br>